devusSs/steamquery/README.md

 <br/>

 Go to your [Steam dev settings](https://steamcommunity.com/dev/apikey) and generate an API key.
 It will be needed to query the status of the Steam API / Sessions Managers / Community Status of CSGO.
 It will also be used to query your CSGO inventory on Steam later on.
+You will also need to set your Steam ID 64 (fetch it via sites like [SteamIDUK](https://steamid.uk)) so we can query your Steam (CSGO) inventory programmatically.

 <br/>